-Health and educational outcomes in low-income areas across America are staggering low.
+Health and educational outcomes in low-income areas across America are staggeringly low.
 Stephen Ritz, a Bronx educator, is on a mission to change all that.
 He developed an incredibly successful indoor gardening curriculum that allows children to grow vegetables in the classroom, helping them eat better, be more engaged with school and give them pathways for jobs.

 The Green Bronx Machine® Classroom Curriculum